aPToul/OpenTree/README.md

 In particular, I am interested if shared ideas tend to merge and be refined, or if a single editor dominates a specific subsection.
 This would have implications for the usefulness of sharing views on the same idea.

 I am also interested in detecting issues like biased sentences by constructing an information retrieval framework based on past sentences flagged with bias.
-This could have a wide scale impact for any organization attempting to produce good documentation.
+This could optimize current proof reading practice.